Get your home connected to a gas or electricity supply

 If the gas and electricity already works in your home, you won't need to set up a connection - but you'll need to set up an account with a supplier.

 Set up a connection

-Contact your local electricity distributor and gas transporter to get your home connected to the mains.
+Contact your local electricity distributor and gas network operator to get your home connected to the mains.
 These companies are responsible for the gas piping and electrical wiring - they don’t supply energy.

 Coronavirus – if you need a home visit to set up your connection

 If you’re ill, self-isolating, or worried about a home visit, tell your supplier.
 You should be able to rearrange it.